FREE SHIPPING ON ALL SAMPLE ORDERS

 Why do you need underlayment for your wood floors?

 We know that one of the reasons you chose floors from the happiest forests on earth is because they are healthy.
 Healthy for the planet, but also healthy for your family.
-Our underlayments produce no off gassing, making them a perfect match for your Stuga floors.
-We want you to walk into your #EyeScandi dream home and smell that forest scent we all love, so we offer underlayments that allow for that, while also providing the protective barrier your floors need.
+Our underlayment produces no off gassing, making it a perfect match for your Stuga floors.
+We want you to walk into your #EyeScandi dream home and smell that forest scent we all love, so we offer underlayment that allows for that, while also providing the protective barrier your floors need.

 When your hardwood floors are replacing carpet, many owners wonder how the change will affect the noise levels.
-While we can’t speak for the dog barking at the mailman or the kids chasing each other down the hall, we are pleased to tell you that our underlayments have excellent acoustic ratings, meaning they will absorb some of the echoing noise people may worry about when switching to a hardwood floor.
+While we can’t speak for the dog barking at the mailman or the kids chasing each other down the hall, we are pleased to tell you that our underlayment has excellent acoustic ratings, meaning it will absorb some of the echoing noise people may worry about when switching to a hardwood floor.

 Can you staple your underlayment?